 With gnarled knuckles on hands that shook, he passed me a bottle of bourbon.
 It loosens the spirits, he was like, and I was like, That’s good, I need mine loosened.

 We sat, our backs against the weathered trunk, two strangers watching the world twist futures on the stage prepared before them.
-Ben’s shoulders hunched with age, mine with a defeat only the worst kind of apathy could shape.
+Ben’s shoulders were hunched with age, mine with a defeat only the worst kind of apathy could shape.
 A gaggle of geese took flight, brushing the pond with their wings as they rose into the darkened sky.

 Your song is beautiful.